rachelfheaton/False_Attribution_Screenshots_search-model/README.md

 # False_Attribution_Screenshots_search-model
-This is a repository that archives screenshots taken from the version <a href="https://github.com/visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/activity"> history </a> of the Vision Lab at UIllinois GitHub repository <repository> https://github.com/visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735
+This is a repository that archives screenshots taken from the version <a href="https://github.com/visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735/activity"> history </a> of the Vision Lab at UIllinois GitHub repository <repository> https://github.com/visionlabatuillinois/CASPER-1.0_NSF-award-number-BCS1921735 produced by Professors Simona Buetti and Alejandro Lleras.

 The original repository and tag is [https://github.com/rachelfheaton/search-model](https://github.com/rachelfheaton/search-model/releases/tag/v1.0.0) created by https://github.com/rachelfheaton in collaboration with  https://github.com/jehummel